Friday, October 16, 2015

 Over the years I've read all the Heyer Regencies and all the mysteries and lately I've been listening to both on audio and enjoying them again as if for the first time.
 (One good thing to be said for faulty old lady memory.)

-My enjoyment of THE UNFINISHED CLUE is due, of course, to the terrific writing of Heyer, but also to the wonderful reading performance by Ulli Birve - most especially in her incarnation of Lola, the Mexican gold digger fiancee of the family's young and extraordinarily foolish scion.
-And where would country house mysteries be without one or two foolish youths?
+My enjoyment of THE UNFINISHED CLUE is due, of course, to the terrific writing of Heyer, but also to the wonderful reading performance by Clifford Norgate - most especially in his incarnation of Lola, the Mexican gold digger fiancee of the family's young and extraordinarily foolish scion.
+But where would country house mysteries be without one or two foolish youths?

-Though Heyer didn't infuse her mysteries with the same wit and lighthearted humor that helped make her Regencies so memorable, the books do have their own individual charm.
-Though they are, first and foremost, whodunits.
+Though Heyer didn't infuse her mysteries with the same exorbitance of wit and lighthearted humor that help make her Regencies so memorable, the books do have their own individual charm - but first and foremost, they are whodunits.

 This time out, it is General Sir Arthur Billington-Smith, an odious man whom no one loves, who will be murdered in his own study in his own home over a country house weekend.
 The victim will, of course be surrounded by his nearest and dearest, none of whom are especially grieved by the foul deed.
 The set-up to the murder (by stabbing) is a series of scenes in which the General's beastly behavior is highlighted as is the anguished cringing of family and 'friends'.